Dimensionality Reduction - PCA + t-SNE

 What is t-SNE?

-• t-SNE stands for t-Distributed Stochastic Neighbor Embedding.
+t-SNE stands for t-distributed Stochastic Neighbor Embedding

 • Developed by Laurens van der Maaten and Geoffrey Hinton in 2008, see Van der Maaten and Hinton (2008).

-How t-SNE Works
+How Does t-SNE Work?

 Step 1: Compute Pairwise Similarities